-Our full-time counselor works with students to help develop a greater understanding of what it is to live in a community.
+Our full-time counselor works with students and families to help develop a greater understanding of what it is to live in a community.
 The school counselor supports the emotional and social growth of the students as they develop through their elementary school years.
 In addition, the school counselor supports staff integration of social/emotional development lessons in the classroom.
 She schedules these with the classroom teacher.

 Our counselor offers lunch meetings with groups of students to support friendships and/or social development.
-This year, our counselor created "Reading with Rhett (our Learning Center Service Dog) to support those with reading interests and needs.
-Our counselor educates and facilitates a group of students who become Peacekeepers.
-This group of students attends recess in the primary yard to help supervise students and assist in facilitating conflict resolution talks between primary grade students.
+Our counselor educates and facilitates a group of students who become SuperStars or Peacekeepers.
+This group of students attends recess in the primary yard to help supervise students and facilitate conflict resolution talks between primary-grade students.
 The counselor also meets with parents individually and at group meetings.
-She is accessible and works in concert with the principal to bring the best environment to North students.
+She is accessible and works with the principal to bring the best environment to North students.

 The counselor has implemented all elements of the Kimochis, one of our school's social-emotional learning curricula, throughout K-5th grades.
 Kimochis's curriculum is based on the five core competencies of CASEL and helps reinforce the HCSD Essential Outcomes.
 The counselor schedules Kindergarten- 5th grade to support Kimochis and other social-emotional strategies.
-Additionally, our counselor teaches and mentors a group of 5th-grade student leaders who make up our Character Team.
-The Character team creates and performs six assembly skits aligned with our Essential Outcomes and the six articles in our North Constitution.